Value-form: Problematic

 Marx's value-form analysis intends to answer the question of how the value-relationships of products are expressed in ways that acquire an objective existence in their own right (ultimately as relationships between quantities of money, or money-prices), what the modalities of these relationships are, and how these product-values can change, independently of the valuers who trade in them.
 Marx argued that neither the classical political economists nor the vulgar economists who succeeded them were able to explain satisfactorily how that worked, resulting in serious theoretical errors.

 The political economists sought in vain for an invariable standard of value, and proposed theories of money which were hardly plausible.
 The reason behind the errors was — according to Marx — that, as market trade developed, the economic relationship between commodity-values and money increasingly appeared in an inverted, reified way.
 In reality, economic value symbolizes a social relationship between human subjects, as reflected by a thing or expressed by the relationship between things.
 Yet it often seems more like value is the thing which creates the social relationship.
-To understand the real causal relationships, not just economic calculation, but also an historical and sociological understanding of the subject was needed.
+To understand the real causal relationships, not just economic calculation, but also a historical and sociological understanding of the subject was needed.

 In vulgar Marxist economics, the commodity is simply a combination of use-value and exchange-value.
 That is not Marx's own argument.
 As he explains in Capital, Volume III, in an overall sense business competition among producers centres precisely on the discrepancies between the socially established values of commodities in production and their particular exchange-values manifested in the marketplace.
 Goods could be traded above or below their value, and that mattered for profits.
 Marx believed that correctly distinguishing between the form and content of value was essential for the logical coherence of a labour theory of product-value, and he criticized Adam Smith specifically because Smith: